RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/docs/GITHUB_PREPUBLICATION_CHECKLIST.md

 - [x] No obvious credentials, private keys, API tokens, or unintended private files were identified during the public-release audit.
 - [x] Large scientific GeoTIFFs are intentionally excluded from Git history.
 - [x] Release tag `v1.0.0` was created and archived on Zenodo.
-- [x] Repository files are covered by the published SHA-256 checksum manifest.
+- [x] Files contained in the tagged `v1.0.0` release are covered by the SHA-256 checksum manifest archived with that release.

 ## Outstanding reproducibility item

-- [x] Archive the full Google Earth Engine Console output from the processor-version audit in the `validation/` directory.
+- [x] Archive the complete structured results of the Google Earth Engine processor-version audit in the `validation/` directory.

 ## Release status